eyc94/brain/patterns/sliding-window.md

   e.
 For example, expand the subarray until the sum is at least 7.
 Shrink the window from here to see what the shortest subarray is with a sum of at least 7.

 The dynamic sliding window sometimes might be used with a set or map to keep track of things.

+There are also situations where you can map prefix sums.

 ## :round_pushpin: Recognition
 Things to look out for (signs of a sliding window pattern).